Indonesian police arrest 185 over forest fires

-JAKARTA, Indonesia (AP) - Indonesian police say they’ve arrested 185 people suspected of starting forest fires that are spreading a thick, noxious haze around Southeast Asia.
+JAKARTA, Indonesia (AP) - Indonesian authorities have arrested 185 people suspected of starting forest fires that are spreading a thick, noxious haze around Southeast Asia, police said Monday.

+Nearly every year, Indonesian forest fires spread health-damaging haze across the country and into neighboring Malaysia and Singapore.
+The fires are often started by smallholders and plantation owners to clear land for planting.

-National police spokesman Dedi Prasetyo said Monday that police formally handed over investigations of 23 people to prosecutors last week, while 45 others will be tried later this month.
+National police spokesman Dedi Prasetyo said police formally handed over investigations of 23 of those who were arrested to prosecutors last week, while 45 others will be tried later this month.
 Police are still investigating the rest.

+Prasetyo said the suspects were arrested in six provinces that have declared a state of emergency over forest fires.
+The provinces have a combined population of more than 23 million.

-Prasetyo said the suspects could be prosecuted under an environmental protection law that allows a maximum 10-year prison sentence for setting fires to clear land.
+He said the suspects could be prosecuted under an environmental protection law that allows a maximum 10-year prison sentence for setting fires to clear land.

+Poor visibility caused by smoke has caused delays of flights in Indonesia and Malaysia and prompted authorities to shut schools in some parts of the two countries.

-Indonesian authorities said earlier that they had sealed off at least 42 plantation companies, including a Singaporean-based company and four firms affiliated with a Malaysian palm oil corporate group.
+Indonesia’s forestry and environment ministry said recently that authorities had sealed off at least 42 companies in the past week, including a Singaporean-based company and four firms affiliated with a Malaysian palm oil corporate group.

-Nearly every year, Indonesian forest fires spread health-damaging haze across the country and into neighboring Malaysia and Singapore.
+The Indonesian Disaster Mitigation Agency said Saturday that 99% of the hotspots were caused by deliberately set fires.

+The agency said 42 helicopters had dropped nearly 240 million liters (63 million gallons) of water and 160 tons of salt for cloud seeding as part of the firefighting efforts.

 Sign up for Daily Newsletters